jhrcook/PhotoZoomAnimator/README.md

 The first step in creating this animator is to have it conform to `UIViewControllerAnimatedTransitioning`.
 This requires two methods, `transitionDuration(using:)` and `animateTransition(using:)`.
 The first returns the length (in seconds) of the animation.
 The second method returns a `UIViewControllerContextTransitioning` object that handles the animation.
 There are two animation functions, one for zooming in and the other for zooming out; the first is run if `isPresenting`, otherwise the latter is run.

 Below is the code, followed by the explanation, for the **zoom in** animation logic.
+The zoom out logic is very simillar (i.e. almost identical), so I will not cover it in-depth here.

 ```swift
 fileprivate func animateZoomInTransition(using transitionContext: UIViewControllerContextTransitioning) {